Nyumat/TEKNews/README.md

-# TEKNews, A News Application Built in Xcode.
+# TEKNews, A News Application Built in Xcode

 This app gets data from the NewsApi -- [https://newsapi.org] and shows the data as a list.